ctools/ctools/doc/source/users/reference_manual/ctskymap.rst

 If ``IRF`` is selected, the background template that are shipped with the Instrument Response Functions will be used for background subtraction.

-ctskymap generates a FITS file comprising a sky map as primary extension.
+:ref:`ctskymap` generates a FITS file comprising a sky map as primary extension.
 If a background subtraction method was selected, the FITS file will contain the additional extensions ``BACKGROUND`` and ``SIGNIFICANCE`` that contain the background map and a significance map, respectively.
 For the latter, the